averbis/averbis-python-api/README.rst

 Status
 ------

 The Averbis Python API is currently in an open alpha development stage.
-We try to keep breaking changes minimal but they may happen on the way to the first stable release.
+We try to keep breaking changes minimal, but they may happen on the way to the first stable release.

 Features
 --------

-Currently supported features are:
+Currently, supported features are:

 - Managing projects
 - Managing pipelines
 - Managing terminologies
+- Managing collection of documents
+- Managing pears
 - Analysing text using a server-side text mining pipeline
 - Classifying texts using a server-side classifier